Skip to main content

 Fish Friday at Gouyave

-Every Friday night, the fishing village of Gouyave transforms into a seafood festival.
-Enjoy freshly grilled fish, lobster, and lambi (conch) prepared by local vendors.
+Every Friday night the fishing village of Gouyave turns into a seafood festival.
+Local vendors grill fish, lobster, and lambi (conch) to order.

 Gouyave